norcams/iaas/docs/team/operations/gitolite.rst

   RW+     =   server-<shortname>
   option mirror.copies.nosync = <shortname>

-  or

 <shortname> = short name used for server in SSH configuration

 ..
 NOTE::
    The option contaning `nosync` should be used initially until the cluster is complete.
-The option exempts the slave from automatic push fr om master, and avoids error messages (to any user pushing whatever) until the slave is ready.
+The option exempts the slave from automatic push from master, and avoids error messages (to any user pushing whatever) until the slave is ready.
 Until this push any changes manually with the command described in the node bootstraping section.